 ESU has made an M420 function mapping which can be downloaded into their non-sound decoder so that the function buttons and motor control are the same as our factory-released sound versions.
 This is available for download on the M420 page in the Support section of our web site.
 Well, it should be there.
-If it isn't there, I blame the Ottawa Senators.
-Go ask Melnyk for help.
+If it isn't there, I blame the Boston Bruins.
+Go ask Jeremy Jacobs for help.
 You will need an ESU LokProgrammer to write the function mapping to the silent decoder.
-If you don't have a LokProgrammer, you can adjust CVs in the usual way.
+If you don't have a LokProgrammer, you can adjust CVs in the usual way, just don't ask us how.
+We use the LokProgrammer because it's so much easier, and so should you!